mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Practical Support
 * Dealing with financial and insurance issues
-* Preparing your meals according to a low-microbial diet
+* Preparing your meals according to a low microbial diet
 * Bringing you to and from the hospital
 * Maintaining a clean environment in your hotel, apartment, or house
 * Keeping family members and friends up to date about your condition